INIT-REF/ASM_Euler/README.md

 This boils down to an "n choose k" problem, with n being twice the grid width and k being the width, so "40 choose 20".
 We can then use the [Muliplicative Formula](https://en.wikipedia.org/wiki/Binomial_coefficient#Multiplicative_formula) to compute the result without needing to calculate factorials.

 ### 016
-I use an array representation of the number and compute each power digit by digit.
+I use an array representation of the number, and split it in chunks of 18-digits, so 17 qwords are needed.
+It's a bit more efficient than using a byte array with 302 single digits.

 ### 017
 I left that one more or less uncommented.
 It's just what can be done with pen and paper or a calculator and builds the sum in loops according to how many times a number is used below 1000.